Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: The Restricted Boltzmann Machine

 \subsection{Training the Restricted Boltzmann Machine}

 The RBM is typically trained to minimize the Negative Log-Likelihood (NLL) of the available data set, which is equivalent to maximizing the Log-Likelihood.
 In this case, the average NLL is often adopted in order to simplify the learning procedure.
-Given a data set $ \{ x^{(t)} \}_{t=1,\ldots,T} $ with $ T $ samples, the average NLL of the model is simply $ \frac{1}{T} \sum_{t=1}^T - \ln P_\theta(\textbf{x}^{(t)}) $.
+Given a data set $ \{ \textbf{x}^{(t)} \}_{t=1}^T $ with $ T $ samples, the average NLL of the model is simply $ \frac{1}{T} \sum_{t=1}^T - \ln P_\theta(\textbf{x}^{(t)}) $.
 Note that the probability $P_\theta(\textbf{x}^{(t)})$ depends on the model parameters, $\theta$.

-The RBM is trained by applying Stochastic Gradient Descent (SGD)~\cite{SGD}.
-Due to the intractability of the normalization constant, training methods such as Contrastive Divergence (CD)~\cite{hintonCD} approximate the gradient with the following expression:
+The RBM is trained by applying Stochastic Gradient Descent (SGD)~\citep{SGD}.
+Due to the intractability of the normalization constant, training methods such as Contrastive Divergence (CD)~\citep{hintonCD} approximate the gradient with the following expression:

 where $ \mathcal{B} $ corresponds to a batch of samples randomly chosen from the data, since \cite{hintonGuiaRBM} has shown that computing the gradients using batches rather than the full data often leads to better learning curves; and $ \tilde{\textbf{x}}^{(t)} $ is a random sample of the RBM given its parameters.
-Note that equation \ref{eq:CDapprox} requires generating a random sample from the RBM distribution for each data sample $ \textbf{x}^{(t)} $, which is done applying $ k $ steps of Gibbs Sampling on the model, starting from the data sample $ \textbf{x}^{(t)} $.
+Note that equation \eqref{eq:CDapprox} requires generating a random sample from the RBM distribution for each data sample $ \textbf{x}^{(t)} $, which is done applying $ k $ steps of Gibbs Sampling~\citep{gibbsSampling} on the model, starting from the data sample $ \textbf{x}^{(t)} $.

-While there are other methods that yield better approximations by changing how $ \tilde{\textbf{x}}^{(t)} $ is generated \cite{fischer2014trainingRBMintro}, this work focuses on the traditional CD method since improving such approximation is marginal to main theme of this work.
+While there are other methods that yield better approximations by changing how $ \tilde{\textbf{x}}^{(t)} $ is generated \citep{fischer2014trainingRBMintro}, this work uses the traditional CD method.
+Our goal is to improve the RBM training by adaptively choosing the connectivity, and this is agnostic to the sampling method.
+Thus, improving such approximation is marginal to the main theme of this work.

 Calculating the corresponding expectations for each model parameter $ w_{ij}, b_i, d_j $, the resulting parameter update rules are given by:

 where $ \alpha >0$ is the learning rate hyperparameter and $ \hat{\textbf{h}}\left(\textbf{x}\right) $ is a vector of size $ H $ such that $ \hat{h}_i\left(\textbf{x}\right) = P(h_i = 1 |\textbf{x} ) = \sigma(b_i + \textbf{W}_{i\cdot}\textbf{x}) $, with $ \sigma(y) = \frac{1}{1 + e^{-y}} $.